WE ARE FINANCIALLY RESPONSIBLE

 Having discovered a way to funnel their passion in to giving back to the community, the group reorganized and in 2006 The Oregon Tuna Classic was registered with the IRS as a 501(c)(3) non-profit organization.
 A committee of all volunteers was established to secure sponsorships and to effectively manage future events.

 Today, The Oregon Tuna Classic is a well-established charitable tournament on the West Coast.
 Since 2005, over 1,000,000 pounds of food has been donated to the Oregon Food Bank through the donation of tuna and food purchased from the cash donations.
 The OTC’s donations have helped the Oregon Food Bank purchase five pounds of food for every dollar donated.

-In 2019, the Oregon Tuna Classic will continue with the two events in Ilwaco and Garibaldi with Big Fish Friday and the Main Event on Saturday with dinner, raffles and awards Saturday evening.
+In 2020, the Oregon Tuna Classic will continue with one event in Garibaldi with Big Fish Friday and the Main Event on Saturday with dinner, raffles and awards Saturday evening.
 The events continue to draw teams from all over the northwest including Idaho and California.
 We average around 60-70 teams per event and our tents are capable of handling 500-600 people.
 We have had many people volunteer because they wanted to be a part of the excitement and help us with our mission.
 Many of our sponsors continue to jump in at times and give more than their donations by helping with the weigh in, lending a hand during setup or help our volunteers with whatever else is needed.
-Our title sponsor will continue to be Garmin for 2019 and as many who have attended have seen, the Garmin staff is right in the thick of it, helping out with whatever has been necessary.
+Our title sponsor will continue to be Garmin for 2020 and as many who have attended have seen, the Garmin staff is right in the thick of it, helping out with whatever has been necessary.